Royal Patron, Vice-Patrons and Honorary Fellows

 Our current Vice-Patrons are:

-His Majesty King Carl XVI Gustaf of Sweden is passionate about the environment, technology, agriculture, trade, and industry.
-He is a Patron of Friends of the Swedish Museum of Natural History, the Royal Swedish Academy of Agriculture and Forestry and the Royal Swedish Academy of Sciences, among others.
+His Majesty King Carl XVI Gustaf of Sweden is passionate about the environment, technology, agriculture, trade and industry.
+His patronages include those of the Friends of the Swedish Museum of Natural History, the Royal Swedish Academy of Agriculture and Forestry and the Royal Swedish Academy of Sciences.
+The King visited the Linnean Society in 1975 as part of a state visit to the UK during which he accepted his election as Honorary Member.

 Honorary Fellows